 Fiber clears toxins from the body.
 It prevents or relieves constipation, and it has antioxidant properties.

 Siberian Huskies will enjoy chewing on some whole raw carrots.
 Carrots will help your dogs to exercise and clean teeth and gums.

-You can crush the vegetables to release their contents and to avoid any choking hazard.
-Huskies will chew their vegetables, but if you are not sure how they will react it will be better if you can crush them.
+You can crush the vegetables to release their contents and to avoid any choking hazards.
+Huskies will chew their vegetables, but if you are not sure how they will react, it will be better if you can crush them.
 Still, some vegetables must be cooked before you feed them to your husky.
 We will talk about those too.

 Best vegetables for huskies

 Carrots are good for dogs.
-Either if you choose to serve them frozen, raw or cooked, your dog will enjoy them.
+Either if you choose to serve them frozen, raw, or cooked, your dog will enjoy them.
 Carrots will help with teething pain and clean teeth.
-Also, carrots are good for the eyesight and they have plenty of antioxidants.
+Also, carrots are good for eyesight, and they have plenty of antioxidants.
 You can find more about carrots for your Husky in this article I wrote.

 The debate about kale.
 Good or bad?